 However it was very noisy and difficult to use.

 A total of 14 people left a review and a majority of them liked it because it was lightweight, has a small foot print plus the 4 foot flex hose really helps them to move this around tight areas around their homes and cars.

-Pet owners were also satisfied with this vacuum on how it cleaned up pet hair.
-The downside however is the short run time.
+Pet owners like how this vacuum inhales pet hair.
+The biggest downside would be the short run time.